effectivevideoda/Effective-VideoDA/README.md

 ## Key Contributions to mmsegmentation Repo
 We have made a number of key contributions to this open source mmsegmentation repo to support video domain adaptative segmentation experiments for future researchers to build off of.

-Firstly, we consolidated the HRDA + MIC works into the  mmsegmentation repository.
-By adding the SOTA ImageDA work into this repository,researchers have the capability of easily switching between models, backbones, segmentation heads, and architectures for experimentation and ablation studies.
+By adding the SOTA ImageDA work into this repository, researchers have the capability of easily switching between models, backbones, segmentation heads, and architectures for experimentation and ablation studies.

 We added key datasets for the VideoDA benchmark (ViperSeq -> CityscapesSeq, SynthiaSeq -> CityscapesSeq) to mmsegmentation, and allowed for the capability of loading consecutive images along with the corresponding optical flow based on a frame distance specified.
 This enables researchers to easily start work on VideoDA related problems or benchmark current ImageDA appraoches on this setting.